-Units planning to present newly hired faculty members for tenure on entry should consult with the Vice Provost for Academic Affairs as soon as the hire is complete about dossier requirements and submission deadlines, especially for cases intended for Board consideration at the beginning of the academic year.
+Units planning to present newly hired faculty members for tenure on entry should consult with the Senior Vice Provost for Academic Affairs as soon as the hire is complete about dossier requirements and submission deadlines.

-2.6 Preparation and consideration of tenure and/or promotion dossiers of candidates holding joint appointments
+2.6 Preparation and Consideration of Tenure and/or Promotion Dossiers of Candidates Holding Joint Appointments

-"In assessing the candidate's achievement and promise of future professional development, it is critical to gather evidence that fully reflects the candidate's performance relative to each of the tenure criteria" (Faculty Handbook, "Tenure," p.
-5).
+"In assessing the candidate's achievement and promise of future professional development, it is critical to gather evidence that fully reflects the candidate's performance relative to each of the tenure criteria" (Faculty Handbook, "Tenure").
 To meet this standard for faculty holding appointments in more than one academic unit, the review process in the tenure home unit for tenure and/or promotion candidates who hold appointments in more than one unit must incorporate information and perspectives from all the units in which the candidate is appointed.

-Procedures for the preparation and review of tenure and/or promotion dossiers of candidates holding joint appointments may be found in the Faculty Handbook at http://www.northeastern.edu/facultyhandbook/pdfs/tenure-promotion-joint-appointments.pdf.
+Procedures for the preparation and review of tenure and/or promotion dossiers of candidates holding joint appointments may be found in the Faculty Handbook at https://faculty.northeastern.edu/handbook/appointments-promotion-and-tenure/tenure-and-promotion-of-jointly-appointed-faculty/.

-2.7 Consideration of completed dossiers by the Provost
+2.7 Consideration of Completed Dossiers by the Provost